Schools of Buddhism: Indian Mahāyāna Buddhism

-Mahāyāna (Great Vehicle) Buddhism is category of traditions which focus on the bodhisattva path and affirm texts known as Mahāyāna sutras.
+Mahāyāna (Great Vehicle) Buddhism is a category of traditions which focuses on the bodhisattva path and affirms texts known as the Mahāyāna sutras.
 These texts are seen by modern scholars as dating as far back as the 1st century BCE.
-Unlike Theravada and other early schools, Mahāyāna schools generally hold that there are currently many Buddhas which are accessible, and that they are transcendental or supramundane beings.
+Unlike Theravada and other early schools, Mahāyāna schools generally hold that there are currently many Buddhas which are accessible in other realms or pure lands, and that they are transcendental or supramundane beings with vast powers.

-In India, there were two major traditions of Mahāyāna Buddhist philosophy.
-The earliest was the Mādhyamaka ("Middle Way"), also known as the Śūnyavāda ("Emptiness") school.
+Indian Mahāyāna Buddhism was varied, with many different groups in different geographical locations producing a wide variety of texts.
+As noted by travelers like Xuanzang, many Mahāyānists lived in mixed monasteries with non-Mahāyānists, but there were also specifically Mahāyāna monasteries.
+In Indian Buddhist scholasticism, there were two major traditions of Mahāyāna philosophy.
+The earliest was the Mādhyamaka ("Middle Way"), also known as the Śūnyavāda ("Emptiness-view").
 This tradition followed the works of the philosopher Nāgārjuna (c.
 150–c.
 250 CE).
-Two subsects of the Madhyamaka school that developed were the Svatantrika, founded by the 6th-century Indian philosopher Bhāviveka, and the Prasangika, founded by Chandrakirti and later advanced by Je Tsongkhapa, 14th-century founder of the Gelug sect in Tibet.

-The other major school of Indian Mahayana was the Yogācāra ("yoga practice") school, also known as the Vijñānavāda ("the doctrine of consciousness"), Vijñaptivāda ("the doctrine of ideas or percepts"), or Cittamātra ("mind-only") school, founded by Asanga in the 4th century AD.
+Later Madhyamaka thinkers formed different schools of thought, including the Svatantrika (following Bhāviveka), the Prasangika (which follows Chandrakirti) and the Yogācāra-Madhyamaka.
+The other major school of Indian Mahayana was the Yogācāra ("yoga practice") school, also known as the Vijñānavāda ("the doctrine of consciousness"), Vijñaptivāda ("the doctrine of ideas or percepts"), or Cittamātra ("mind-only") school, founded by Asanga and Vasubandhu in the 4th century AD.

 Some scholars also note that the compilers of the Tathāgatagarbha texts constitute a third "school" of Indian Mahāyāna.
 This movement heavily influenced East Asian and Tibetan Mahayana schools such as the Dashabhumika, Huayan, Tiantai, Jonang, Nichiren and Zen sects, as did both Madhyamaka and Yogacara.

 East Asian Mahayana

-East Asian Buddhism or East Asian Mahayana refers to the schools that developed in East Asia and use the Chinese Buddhist canon.
+East Asian Buddhism or East Asian Mahāyāna refers to the schools that developed in East Asia and use the Chinese Buddhist canon.
 It is a major religion in China, Japan, Taiwan, Vietnam, Korea, Malaysia and Singapore.
-East Asian Buddhists constitute the numerically largest body of Buddhist traditions in the world, numbering over half of the world's Buddhists.
+East Asian Buddhists constitute the largest body of Buddhist traditions in the world, numbering over half of the world's Buddhists.

-East Asian Mahayana began to develop in China during the Han dynasty (when Buddhism was first introduced from Central Asia).
+East Asian Mahāyāna began to develop in China during the Han dynasty (when Buddhism was first introduced from Central Asia).
 It is thus influenced by Chinese culture and philosophy.
-East Asian Mahayana developed new, uniquely Asian interpretations of Buddhist texts and focused on the study of sutras.
+East Asian Mahāyāna developed new, uniquely Asian interpretations of Buddhist texts and focused on the study of Mahāyāna Sutras as well as on the writings of East Asian masters like Zhiyi, Fazang and Linji.

 East Asian Buddhist monastics generally follow the Dharmaguptaka Vinaya.